 Thus, FCS was born.
 Though many weapons systems see their design informed by combat experience and war college theorizing, FCS was unprecedented in terms of its all-encompassing adherence to a single operational concept.
 Essentially, the Army had a conception of what the future of warfare would look like and a vision for how to respond.
 FCS was an attempt to create the technologies necessary to realize this vision.
 As such, the program encompassed not a single system (as most procurement efforts do) but the myriad of vehicles, sensors, robotics, and networks which would be required to catapult the Army’s brigades into the 21st century.

-Creating armored brigades that could be deployed globally within 96 hours was the core objective that defined FCS.
-In other words, FCS would have merged the combat power of an armored brigade with the strategic mobility of a light brigade.
+Creating armored brigades that could be deployed globally within 96 hours — as fast as a contemporary light brigade — was FCS’ core objective.
 Originally, a large VTOL rotary-wing aircraft was envisioned as the source of aerial deployability (see pages 59 and 60 of the RAND report), with the C-130 acting as a stand-in.
 It is difficult to over-emphasize the technical challenge this mobility requirement posed; current tanks and IFVs, which are the distinguishing features of an armored formation, are far too heavy to be easily and rapidly moved over long distances.
 For example, transporting the 60+ ton M1 Abrams requires strategic airlifters such as the C-17 Globemaster II or the C-5 Galaxy.
 Since only one tank can fit on the former and only two tanks can fit on the latter, moving enough M1s (plus IFVs, APCs, support vehicles, etc.) to outfit a whole armored brigade combat team (ABCT) requires many sorties.
 Moreover, the C-17 and C-5 are large aircraft which require a relatively long, flat runway and thus cannot deliver vehicles directly to the front line.